MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 #### Evaluator library
-We provide a list of built-in evaluators in the Evaluator library of your Azure AI project.
-We provide two ways to specify evaluators:
+We provide a list of built-in evaluators registered in the Evaluator library of your Azure AI project.
+We provide two ways to specify registered evaluators:

 ##### Specifying built-in evaluators
 - **From SDK**: Use built-in evaluator `id` property supported by `azure-ai-evaluation` SDK: